 Looking longer term: a second long range plan

-- A mountain goat study by University of Laval of researchers will complete a third field season of data collection this summer and a final report is expected at the end of March 2014.
-The mountain goat study examines habitat use and movements to understand how potential ski lift proposals (eg. extension of the Knob Chairlift) and off-piste skiing outside Marmot Basin’s existing developed area may affect the regional mountain goat population.
+- A mountain goat study by University of Laval researchers examines habitat use and movements to understand how potential ski lift proposals (eg. extension of the Knob Chairlift) and off-piste skiing outside Marmot Basin’s existing developed area may affect the regional mountain goat population.

 - A caribou risk assessment for the Whistler Creek Valley is being prepared by the University of Alberta.
-The caribou risk assessment will inform decisions by Parks Canada in the fall/winter of 2013 concerning whether or not any lift development will be considered in a future long range plan to service Outer Limits and Tres Hombres on the upper slopes of the Whistler Creek drainage within Marmot Basin’s leasehold, and for managing backcountry skiing opportunities in the valley in relation to caribou conservation.
+The caribou risk assessment will inform decisions by Parks Canada concerning whether or not any lift development will be considered in a future long range plan to service Outer Limits and Tres Hombres on the upper slopes of the Whistler Creek drainage within Marmot Basin’s leasehold, and for managing backcountry skiing opportunities in the valley in relation to caribou conservation.

 The results of these research initiatives will be shared with the public.
 Parks Canada and Marmot Basin will await the results of the wildlife studies before determining the scope of projects that would be proposed in Marmot Basin’s second long-range plan.